jlavendtt/Jesse-Lavendt-portfolio/README.md

 * Helped create a mobile and web app that connnects restaurants with available qualified workers with the intention of filling last minute shifts.
 * Helped develop and create the logic for the sign-up page using Javascript and React-Native.
 * Worked part-time during the school semester.
-My co-founder was an experienced exgineer that coached me through much of the software practices including using the API's and libraries.
+My co-founder was an experienced engineer that coached me through much of the software practices including using the API's and libraries.
 * Can be downloaded on the app store.

 <hr><hr>